Cosmo-Tech/cosmotech-terraform/azure/create-platform-prerequisites/README.md

 Legend:s

-`*____` : required values to run the scrip with a service principals (Azure Application registration )
+`*____` : required values to run the script with a service principal (Azure Application registration )

-`___**` : mandatory value any how you are running the terraform script
+`___**` : mandatory values any how you are running the terraform script

-The variables witch are listed above and have default values are optionals and their values can be override in the `terraform.tfvars` file.
+The variables witch are listed above and have default values are optionals and their values can be overrided in the `terraform.tfvars` file.
 Example to set create_powerbi to false, add the following line in the `terraform.tfvars` file:

 ```hcl
 create_powerbi = false